Manish-Ghumnani/NodeJS_API/README.md

   PRIMARY KEY (stud_id)
 ) DEFAULT CHARSET=utf8;
  ```
+Here nodeassignment_mysql_1 is the mysql container, run docker ps to check the name of the container created for you.

 Access through ->
 url: http://localhost:49160/api

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests